HPC - Arnold’s cat map

 Figure 2: Some iterations of the cat map

 The minimum recurrence time for an image is the minimum positive integer \(k \geq 1\) such that \(C^k(x, y) = (x, y)\) for all \((x, y)\).
-In simple terms, the minimum recurrence time is the minimum number of iterations of the cat map that produce the starting image.
+The minimum recurrence time is the minimum number of iterations of the cat map that produce the starting image.
 For example, the minimum recurrence time for cat1368.pgm of size \(1368 \times 1368\) is \(36\).

-As said before, the minimum recurrence time depends on the image size \(N\).
-Unfortunately, no closed formula is known to compute the minimum recurrence time as a function of \(N\), although there are results and bounds that apply to specific cases.
+The minimum recurrence time depends on the image size \(N\).
+No closed formula is known to compute the minimum recurrence time given the image size \(N\), although there are results and bounds that apply to specific cases.

 ./omp-cat-map 100 < cat1368.pgm > cat1368-100.pgm